kaihendry/dabase.com/content/blog/failed-the-SAP-C01.md

 date: 2020-03-18T09:48:37+08:00
 ---

-Yesterday I took and failed my SAP-C01 exam.
+Yesterday I took and failed the SAP-C01 exam.
 You may have noticed I scribbled some [preparation notes earlier](https://dabase.com/blog/AWS_Pro_exam_notes/).

 Candidate score was 730 and I needed 750 to pass.
 So I was close, but it showed